Carreau/talks/2018-02-28-Idea-Webinar/idea.md

 ![](lab-header-preview.png)

-Extends the notebook interface with Text editor, shell, ...etc
+Extends the notebook interface with text editor, shell, ...etc

+(is it and IDE ?
+If by `I` you mean Interactive, then yes).

 --